ngivanyh/cs-notes/Python/Lambda functions (`lambda`).md

-A Python `lambda` function is a small function that can take any number of arguments, but the return must **only** be in one expression
+A Python `lambda` function is a small function that can take any number of arguments, but the return must **only** be in one expression. `lambda` functions are unnamed.

 Essentially, functions like this:
 ```python